Molecular Biology at Messiah College

 Learn about living systems at the molecular level by participating in hands-on lab experiences.

-If you enjoy learning about the structure and function of living systems and life processes or are curious about genes and how cells and organisms metabolize, grow, reproduce, interact, and adapt, then a degree in molecular biology could be right for you.
-At Messiah College, you’ll find this major provides hands-on experience in manipulating and analyzing genes and their protein products.
-You’ll even get to use specialized software to see molecular structures such as DNA.
+If you enjoy learning about the structure and function of living systems and life processes or are curious about genes and how cells and organisms metabolize, grow, reproduce, interact, and adapt, then a Bachelor of Science (B.S.) in molecular biology could be right for you.
+At Messiah College, a top private Christian college in the U.S., you’ll find the molecular biology degree program provides hands-on experience in manipulating and analyzing genes and their protein products.

 Molecular biology major distinctives

 As a molecular biology major at Messiah College, you’ll be able to: